kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 where

-- **Î£F** is the resultant external force,
+- **ΣF** is the resultant external force,
 - **m** is the body mass,
 - **a** is the linear acceleration,
-- **Î£Ï„** is the resultant external moment,
+- **Στ** is the resultant external moment,
 - **I** is the moment of inertia,
-- **Î±** is the angular acceleration.
+- **α** is the angular acceleration.

-Applying these equations to the cartâ€“pole system yields the nonlinear equations of motion
+Applying these equations to the cart–pole system yields the nonlinear equations of motion

 <p align="center">